 BOARD MEMBERS

 Keith Scarborough has served as a member of the Electoral Board since 2007.
-During that time, he has helped oversee more than 35 elections, including four presidential elections.
+During that time, he has helped oversee more than 40 elections, including five presidential elections.
 Keith has a strong commitment to ensuring fair, open and accurate elections and to protecting the voting rights of all citizens.
-In 2015, he worked with the PWC Human Rights Commission, the county chapter of the NAACP and several other groups to host a successful event at Little Union Baptist Church in Dumfries to celebrate the 50th anniversary of the Voting Rights Act of 1965.
+In 2015, he worked with the Prince William County Human Rights Commission, the local chapter of the NAACP and several other groups to host a successful event at Little Union Baptist Church in Dumfries to celebrate the 50th anniversary of the Voting Rights Act of 1965.
+A self-described “political junkie,” Keith has been actively involved in politics at the local, state and national level for more than five decades.
+He has attended two national political conventions as a delegate and was elected as a Presidential Elector in 2016.
+Growing up in Nebraska, Keith received his undergraduate and law degrees from the University of Nebraska.
+After practicing law for several years, he worked as a Legislative Counsel in the Nebraska Legislature and the United States Senate.
+After leaving the Hill, Keith worked for over thirty years as a lawyer/lobbyist for two DC-based trade associations, retiring in 2019.

 GENERAL REGISTRAR